Living well means different things to different people

 Whether you love golfing, competitive cycling, walking, or lifting a grandchild, it's important to move without pain.
 Aging often presents challenges to comfortable movement.
 But no matter what your age, we can help.

-The Joint & Spine Center is located on the 5th floor of VMC’s new South Tower and provides a spacious and tranquil space for patients to recover following joint replacement, orthopedic surgery and spine surgery.
-Patients receive care by experienced staff and an alliance of Neurologic and Orthopedic Surgeons.
+The Joint & Spine Center is located on the 7th floor of VMC’s South Tower and provides a spacious and tranquil space for patients to recover following joint replacement, orthopedic surgery and spine surgery.
+Patients receive care by experienced staff and an alliance of neurologic and orthopedic surgeons.

 At The Joint & Spine Center, we have a dedicated, skilled staff passionate about providing the best care possible to patients.
 It’s a team approach with incredible collaboration.
 Our surgeons, nurses and therapists follow best practices, which means that everyone is constantly bringing new learning back to the team.
 We continually strive to elevate our care.

 We understand the importance of education.
 Patients receive educational materials and ample opportunity to ask questions.
-At our pre-surgery orientation, patients learn about their planned surgical procedure, what to expect before and after surgery, what to bring to the hospital, rehabilitation tips, how caregivers can help, and more.
+Our pre-surgery orientation video helps patients learn about their planned surgical procedure, what to expect before and after surgery, what to bring to the hospital, rehabilitation tips, how caregivers can help, and more.

-We also dedicate our 5th floor to joint and spine patients—a practice that we've found to be successful in aiding recovery.
-Joint replacement surgery at Valley Medical Center is scheduled on a Monday or Tuesday.
-Most patients leave the hospital by Friday, some as early as Wednesday.
+We also dedicate our 7th floor to joint and spine patients—a practice that we've found to be successful in aiding recovery.
+Joint replacement surgery at Valley Medical Center is scheduled on weekdays.
+Most patients leave the hospital the next day.
 Scheduling for spine surgery may vary.